-Winter can be harsh on our skin, this is commonly down to 2 things:
+Winter can be harsh on our skin.
+This is commonly down to two major things:

 Did you know that dehydration could give you not only shallow looking skin but also bad breath?
 A lack of saliva in the mouth can cause a bacterial growth leading to nasty odors.
 The best way to prevent festivity related dehydration is to limit your alcohol intake.
 A good tip to do this is to alternate alcoholic drinks with non-alcoholic drinks.
 When you know you have overindulged, hydrating before bed is a good option to help prevent dehydration in the morning.

-2./ Low Humidity – caused by cold weather or heating systems
+- Low humidity - caused by cold weather or heating systems

 Avoiding both the cold weather outside and the heating inside is pretty much impossible.
 Moisturisers are often thought of as a way of putting moisture back into your skin (as suggested by their name) however most moisturisers are emollients.
 An emollient is a cream which acts as a barrier between your skin and these drying factors.
 For this reason, it is a good idea to use your moisturiser directly after a bath or shower when your skin is at its most moist.

 The British Nutrition Foundation has found that on average we gain 5lbs in weight over the festive period.
 Not ideal when trying to squeeze into that LBD or last years suit trousers.
 This weight gain can be explained by our simple Christmas Weight Gain equation:

 Exercise less + eat more = weight gain

 Of course, no one would suggest not indulging in those pigs in blankets on the big day!
 And nobody's gonna blame you for not wanting to go out for a jog on a blustery winters night... but there a few things we can do to limit the effect the festive period has on our waistlines.